szczuru/mono-nx/README.md

 If you want to try making a switch homebrew in C# you can follow the examples in the `managed/` folder, you can build them using the normal dotnet 9.0 sdk for linux or windows and then copy the final dll files to your console.

 You will probably want to setup one of the logging options in [config.ini](sd_files/mono/config.ini) to catch unhandled exceptions.

-DllImport/PInvoke for functions that are not statically defined in [dl_shim.c](native/shared/dl_shim.c) requires to use a custom build of the interpreter or it will not work.
+DllImport/PInvoke for functions that are not statically defined in [dl_shim.c](native/shared/dl_shim.c) requires to use a custom build of the interpreter, in such cases you should fork the `native/` folder and add your external libraries to a dl_shim file, then build the NRO.
+For this you will need the mono static libraries distributed as part of the SDK release.

 AOT requires [additional steps](notes/aot.md)